Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Gamma.md

 ## Notes

-- This `Gamma` is intended as an error bound helper to adjust tolerances or to create conservative intervals for numerical algorithms — for example when computing guaranteed bounds on sums or polynomial evaluations.
+- This `Gamma` is intended as an error bound helper to adjust tolerances or to create conservative intervals for numerical algorithms ï¿½ for example when computing guaranteed bounds on sums or polynomial evaluations.
 - Do not confuse this helper with the mathematical Euler Gamma function (?).
 If you need Euler's Gamma use a dedicated special-function implementation.
 - For large `n` such that `n * MachineEpsilon` approaches `1`, the expression can overflow or produce very large values; in such situations this estimate is no longer meaningful and `n` should be reduced or a different error model used.